5 Key Learnings from Capillary's Journey to IPO

 The fact that Capillary chose to take it on the chin and take the harder path up the mountain—working double to rebuild back to the same ARR levels—speaks volumes about the company's character.

-Lesson for founders: Sometimes growth means strategic subtraction, not just addition.
+Key lesson: Sometimes growth means strategic subtraction, not just addition.

 4. Focus Matters: Say No to Stay Alive